jrykr/repo-template/SECURITY.md

   testing (SAST).
 - CodeQL scan results are reviewed before merges; findings are tracked and triaged as security issues.
+- ❌ (TODO) Deployable branches are protected; proposed merges require review from individuals identified in the `CODEOWNERS` file.

 ### Dependency and Supply-Chain Management